 This facility on the Trace menu enables you to reposition the trace screen so that you can have an unobstructed view of your user screen.
 Use the Home key to move the trace screen to the top of the screen, the End key to move it to the bottom of the screen and the <up-arrow> and <down-arrow> keys to move the screen up or down line by line to the desired position.

 This facility on the Trace menu enables you to view the parameters defined for the current dialog function without actually executing the function.
 Press <right-arrow>| to look at the next parameter or |<left-arrow> to look at the previous one.

 Pressing F3=trap-on/off from the Trap Screen menu toggles the trap facility on and off.
 The default is trap on.

 When you run the screenset with the trap on, all exits from the run-time system return to the trap screen.
 Control does not return to the trap if Dialog System is waiting for input; it only returns when dialog functions are being executed.
 Therefore, to force a return to the trap, you might have to press a key that has dialog associated with it.

 When you run the screenset with the trap off, the return to the trap is disabled, even when an RETC function is invoked.
-To return to the trap screen before the execution of a function that would naturally return to the trap, you must press Ctrl+Break while the screenset is running (Windows only).
-The trap is then be switched on, and you can press Enter to continue running the screenset.
+To return to the trap screen before the execution of a function that would naturally return to the trap, you must press Ctrl+Break while the screenset is running (DOS only).
+The trap is then switched on, and you can press Enter to continue running the screenset.